LYK-love/LYK-love.github.io/source/_drafts/Mathematical-Logic.md

 ---
 title: Mathematical Logic
+tags:
-tags: Mathematical Logic
+  - Mathematical logic
-categories: Mathematic
+categories:
+  - [Mathematics]
 ---

+the from of Deductive Reducing is Proof.

+Conjecture

+The existence of even one <u>counterexample</u> establishes that the conjecture is incorrect